austin-carman/web-module-challenge-scope-and-closure/README.md

 Edit the `ReadMe` file with your answers.

-1. In your own words, define closure (1-2 sentences).
+1. In your own words, define closure (1-2 sentences). closure is a function nested inside another function.
+The Child function has access to variables of the parent function but not vis versa.

 2. Study the following code, then answer the questions below.

 ```js